NSF REU Program FAQ

 The program directors respectfully request that once your application is complete and you receive the confirmation email, that you do not contact us during the admissions process.
 Students will be contacted by March 30 with respect to acceptance into the program.

-Q. My letter writers claim not to have received the link (or only one reference letter has been uploaded).
+Q. My letter writers claim not to have been contacted (or only one has been contacted).

 Q. What type of research experience is required?
 Can I have too much experience?